-Best horror movies on Netflix and Prime
+Best horror movies and TV shows on Netflix and Amazon Prime Video

 Never has a sexy attempt to spice up a marriage ended in such lethal consequences.
 Jessie (Carla Gugino) is handcuffed to the bed by her husband in a middle-of-nowhere house.
 He suddenly has a heart attack and she’s left to fend for herself, spending hours without food or water and delving into her own dark psyche.

 Suspiria (2018) (Prime)